Crescent Ridge

 MDOT Installation of Traffic Noise Barrier

 In 2024 the Michigan Department of Transportation approved the installation of a traffic noise barrier along the north side of Square Lake Rd. from Crooks Rd. to Coolidge Rd. similar to a barrier on the South side.
-Hoping this would be done this year but understand the work will be in 2026.
+This is scheduled for 2026.